UP question paper leak: Three journalists among those arrested in Ballia district

 Meanwhile, Digvijay Singh, one of the three journalists who have been arrested, claimed on Friday that he was held for not revealing his source to the police.

-Singh told reporters that he had was associated with Hindi daily Amar Ujala and had reported on the leak of the Sanskrit paper’s answer key on March 29.
-The next day, Amar Ujala reported on the English paper leak too, Singh said, adding that he was held after that and “tortured” for not telling the police how he got access to the question papers.
+Singh told reporters that he was associated with Hindi daily Amar Ujala and had reported on the leak of the Sanskrit question paper’s answer key on March 29.

+The next day, Amar Ujala reported on the English question paper leak too, Singh said, adding that he was held after that and “tortured” for not telling the police how he got access to the question papers.

 However, according to The Wire, there has been no statement from Amar Ujala on the arrests so far.
 While it has published a report on the arrest, it has not mentioned Singh as one of its journalists.